Guided Insights Quick Tips Guides – recently updated with new templates:

 “I keep your tips booklet posted right next to me on the hutch of my desk and use it frequently when I’m planning meetings.
 This booklet is my most valuable meeting tool because, no matter what a meeting is about, following those tips ensures a successfully run meeting.
 Thanks for the great tool!”

-If you’re leading a geographically-dispersed team, either as a project leader or a direct manager, this new tips guide from Guided Insights principal Nancy Settle-Murphy can be an indispensable reference guide.
+If you’re leading a geographically-dispersed team, either as a project leader or a direct manager, this newly-revised tips guide from Guided Insights principal Nancy Settle-Murphy can be an indispensable reference guide.
 Synthesized from content from some of her most popular courses, combined with real-life client experiences, these practical tips can dramatically improve the effectiveness of almost any virtual team.

 In addition, to the contents below, the guide also includes a few helpful templates to help jumpstart your virtual team.